CiscoDevNet/terraform-provider-fmc/docs/resources/device_ha_pair.md

 subcategory: "Devices"
 description: |-
   This device manages FTD HA Pair configuration.
-  Configuration of the HA Pair is taken from the primary device.
-Nevertheless, please make sure that the Terraform configuration of primary and secondary devices is consistent.
+  Configuration of the HA Pair is taken from the primary device and this is the node that should be configured from Terraform level.
+Nevertheless, please make sure that the Terraform configuration of both nodes is consistent.
 ---

 # fmc_device_ha_pair (Resource)

 This device manages FTD HA Pair configuration.
-Configuration of the HA Pair is taken from the primary device.
-Nevertheless, please make sure that the Terraform configuration of primary and secondary devices is consistent.
+ Configuration of the HA Pair is taken from the primary device and this is the node that should be configured from Terraform level.
+Nevertheless, please make sure that the Terraform configuration of both nodes is consistent.

 ## Example Usage